lisakenny391/Fogo/replit.md

 # Overview

-This is a cryptocurrency faucet application for distributing STT (Somnia Testnet Tokens) on the Solana/Fogo testnet blockchain.
+This is a cryptocurrency faucet application for distributing FOGO tokens on the Solana/Fogo testnet blockchain.
 The application provides free testnet tokens to developers with distribution amounts calculated based on wallet transaction history.
 It features a modern React frontend with shadcn/ui components, an Express.js backend with Drizzle ORM for database management, and comprehensive analytics and rate limiting capabilities.

 # User Preferences